RatulK/SDEChallenge/README.md

 ## Coding Solution

 I have implemented a Circular Buffer which allows the user, given a buffer size, to get the moving average of the structure.
+The Circular Buffer uses a Queue as the base structure to keep track of the elements being added.
+Once we have reached the buffer limit, the queue starts removing elements from the head of the queue and inserting at the tail to keep our moving window.
-The sum of the existing numbers in the structure is saved and on every call to movingAverage(), the average is calculated and returned.
+The sum of the existing numbers in the window is saved and on every call to movingAverage(), the average is calculated and returned.

-I have implemented a Menu to run the program and see the implementation with some basic validations included.
+I have implemented a Menu to show an example of how to run the program and see the implementation with some basic validations included.

+Run the SDEChallenge as a Java Application and follow the menu prompts to see the implementation of the project.

 ## Design Question